ralphboadi/ralphboadi/data normalization/README.md

 ## Problems & Solutions
   - What was wrong with the raw table?
-    ** The table had redundacy in operator info, well info, production info and sensor info all grouped together under one table called raw_transactions.
+      - The table had redundacy in operator info, well info, production info and sensor info all grouped together under one table called raw_transactions.
   - How I normalized the table?
-    ** I created separate tables for operators, wells, production and sensor readings.
+      - I created separate tables for operators, wells, production and sensor readings.
 Used **foreign keys** to link these new tables to each other, creating a normalized relational database.
 And the raw data from the raw_transactions table was loaded into the newly created tables by using the normalization process.
   - What insights schema/ERD now supports?

---
+      - The new normalized schema/ERD allow for efficient querying, analysis, and reporting on the data.
+      - The separation of the distinct tables elimates redundancy, reduces risk of data anomalies, and ensure data consistency.
+      - Relationships can be identified between operators, wells production and sensor readings data which was not possible with the single unnormalized table.

 ## Steps Used to Normalize Data
   - Loaded raw data into the raw_transactions table created in PgAdmin 4, PostgresSQL.
   - Explored and analyzed the raw_transactions table to understand dataset and identified table has redundancy: 1NF (First Normal Form)